Ports of Auckland appoints Roger Gray as new chief executive - NZ Herald

 Gray, who takes charge from April 4, 2022, was previously the chief executive of Lyttelton Port Company, a role he had held since February 2020.

 "I am delighted that Roger will be taking on this critical role leading the Ports of Auckland as we play our part in the Auckland and New Zealand supply chain.
-Roger and the Board are committed to delivering a safe and productive workplace, serving our customers and stakeholders well," said Ports of Auckland's board chair Jan Dawson.
+Roger and the board are committed to delivering a safe and productive workplace, serving our customers and stakeholders well," said Ports of Auckland's board chairwoman Jan Dawson.

 "Roger brings a great deal of experience to the role of CEO of Ports of Auckland, and I am looking forward to working with him to realise the potential of the business and its people."